samuikaze/registry-in-kubernetes/README.md

     2. Perform `kubectl apply -f ingress-nginx-tcp.yaml`
     3. Modify nginx ingress deployment, add `'--tcp-services-configmap=$(POD_NAMESPACE)/ingress-nginx-tcp'` to `args`.
     4. Restart nginx ingress deployment.
+    5. Add `ingress-nginx-controller` service configuration below to `spec.ports`

+        ```yaml
+        - name: registry
+          protocol: TCP
+          port: 5000
+          targetPort: 5000
+        ```

-    5. Done.
+    6. Done.
-    6. To test if the service is working correctly, issue the command below:
+    7. To test if the service is working correctly, issue the command below:

         > If registry only have self-signed certificate or have no TLS certificates, add `--tls-verify=false` as argument to podman command will ignore TLS certificate verify.